OpenTrons/support_docs/debugging-ot-one.md

 #Homing Switches

-The homing (endstop) switches are the button on the robot which tell it where it's origin point is (0,0,0).
+The homing (endstop) switches are the buttons on the robot that tell each axis where it's origin is (coordinate `0.0`).
 Before moving the machine, first test to see the homing switches are working.

 We can retrieve the current state of all homing switches by sending:
 ```